-- (a) The Group adopted Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and HKFRS 16 using retrospective approach with no material impact from adoption and the opening balance of retained earnings as at 1 January 2021 and that comparative had not been restated. - (b) The Group adopted HKFRS 16 using the modified retrospective approach with no material impact from adoption and the opening balance of retained earnings as at 1 January 2019 and that comparative had not been restated. - (c) The Group adopted HKFRS 9 and HKFRS 15 using the modified retrospective approach where the cumulative impact from adoption is recognised in the opening balance of retained earnings as at 1 January 2018 and that comparatives had not been restated.
+(a) The Group adopted Amendments to HKFRS 9, HKAS 39, HKFRS 7, HKFRS 4 and HKFRS 16 using retrospective approach with no material impact from adoption and the opening balance of retained earnings as at 1 January 2021 and that comparative had not been restated.

+(b) The Group adopted HKFRS 16 using the modified retrospective approach with no material impact from adoption and the opening balance of retained earnings as at 1 January 2019 and that comparative had not been restated.

-CHAIRMAN'S STATEMENT
+10 CHAIRMAN'S STATEMENT